About

 Writer, Performance Maker, Installation Artist, Experimenter, and Ethnographer.

-He was Assistant Literary Director at the American Repertory Theatre and Robert Brustein’s research assistant at Harvard University.
-He later became Dramaturg and Resident Director at the Cleveland Play House and Artistic Director of Chicago's Organic Theater Company, where he developed and produced several experimental theatre and performance works.
-He has directed over one hundred plays and performance works at theatres, including LaMama ETC, The New York Theatre Workshop, the Teatro di Roma of Italy, and the National Theatre of Sakha (Siberia).
+Thomas Riccio is from Cleveland, Ohio, where he grew up in a working-class Italian American area.
+He worked as a US Merchant Seaman and was involved with the Teamsters and Steel Workers unions.
+He earned his BA in English Literature from Cleveland State University and his MFA from Boston University.
+He studied Performance Studies at NYU under Richard Schechner.
+Currently, he is a Visual and Performing Arts professor at the University of Texas at Dallas and was previously a Theatre Professor at the University of Alaska Fairbanks.
+He lived in Alaska for fifteen years and directed the Alaska Native performance group Tuma Theatre.
+He has experience as Assistant Literary Director at the American Repertory Theatre and as Robert Brustein’s research assistant at Harvard University.
+He also served as Dramaturg and Resident Director at the Cleveland Play House and Artistic Director of Chicago's Organic Theater Company, where he created several experimental theatre works.
+He has directed over one hundred plays and performances at venues like LaMama ETC, The New York Theatre Workshop, the Teatro di Roma in Italy, and the National Theatre of Sakha in Siberia.

 “Riccio searches for different ways and means to transplant a peoples traditional performance culture into a modern expression to address existing social, political, and human concerns.
 He tries to find his way to the roots of a culture’s myths in search of the power and origins of a culture’s expression.”

-— The Helsinki Messenger, Finland
+The Helsinki Messenger, Finland

 Visiting Professorships: the University of Dar es Salaam (Tanzania); the University of Pondicherry (India); the University of Nairobi; the Korean National University for the Arts; Tribhuvan University (Nepal); Addis Ababa University (Ethiopia) Visiting Professor of Anthropology and Ethnography, Jishou University, Hunan, China (2016-2020); and Visiting Professor of Drama Therapy, California Institute of Integral Studies.